 Safety is very important, especially for runners.
-Sometimes we're out there running when no one else is around.
-It's important for runners to be aware of their surroundings and know the risks that can be associated with running so that they can protect themselves.
+Sometimes we’re out there running when no one else is around.
+It’s important for runners to be aware of their surroundings and know the risks associated with running so they can protect themselves.

 - Running at night is not recommended, especially alone

 - Keep one headphone out of your ear so you can hear what’s going on around you

 - Use the buddy system — run with a partner

 - If you’re in a dangerous situation, yell “fire” to get help.
 It’s more likely to get attention from others